 Biodiversity is often treated like a global public good-free to exploit without reciprocal obligations to conserve.
 Local biodiversity stewards often go unnoticed; their contributions overlooked as positive externalities.
 This neglect contributes to biodiversity's erosion.
-Meanwhile, countries' interdependence on genetic diversity is increasing due to climate change, population pressure and globalization.
-The NP and ITPGRFA create ABS norms to address these situations, to ensure benefit-sharing with diversity stewards, compensating their efforts, improving their livelihoods, and clarifying rules for increased access and sustainable use.
-However, the NP and ITPGRFA commit countries to very different ABS systems: one, bilateral; the other, multilateral.
+Meanwhile, countries' interdependence on genetic diversity is increasing due to climate change, population pressure and globalisation.
+The NP and ITPGRFA create ABS norms to address these situations, to ensure the politico-legal recognition of benefit-sharing with biodiversity stewards and their rights to benefit from others' use of their biological resources/traditional knowledge, compensate ing their conservation efforts, improving their livelihoods, and increase their asset base through access to resources and know-how, and clarifying rules for increased access and sustainable use.
+However, tThe NP and ITPGRFA commit countries to very different ABS systems: one, bilateral; the other, multilateral.
 Uncertainty about how to implement them together contributes to low levels of implementation of both.
 Lead implementing agencies are usually from different sectors (environment for NP; agriculture for ITPGRFA).
 Many countries, including Madagascar and Benin, report low levels of coordination between them concerning ABS policy development.